GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

     kubectl get secret ${SECRET_NAME} \
     -o jsonpath='{$.data.token}' \
+    | base64 --decode`
     ```

-    `| base64 --decode` \

     The output from the `kubectl` command will be a long string.

 9. Copy the string from the previous step.  \
  \
 Note: In some cases the string will not be copied in a format that can be pasted correctly in the next step.
-I suggest you paste the string into a text editor and ensure there are no line breaks – it needs to be one continuous string for the next step to work.  \
+I suggest you paste the string into a text editor and ensure there are no line breaks – it needs to be one continuous string for the next step to work.

-10. Return to the Google Cloud console and click the name of your cluster. \
+10. Return to the Google Cloud console and click the name of your cluster.

-11. In the right-hand pane click **Login. \
+11. In the right-hand pane click **Login**.

-**
-12. Choose **Token** from the list of options. \
+12. Choose **Token** from the list of options.

-13. Paste the token string you previously copied into the text box. \
+13. Paste the token string you previously copied into the text box.

 14. Click **Login**.